krbcontext/python-krbcontext/README.txt

 -------------------

-Before running client's code, krbcontext checks credential krbtgt/REALM@REALM in credentials cache locally to see whether it is necessary it expires.
+Before running client's code, krbcontext checks credential krbtgt/REALM@REALM in credentials cache locally to see whether it is necessary to be initialized.

 Thread-safe
 -----------